braid-org/braid-text/README.md

   - The files for a resource will all be prefixed with a url-encoding of `key` within this folder.

 `braid_text.serve(req, res, options)`
-  - `req`: The incoming HTTP request object.
+  - `req`: Incoming HTTP request object.
-  - `res`: The HTTP response object to send the response.
+  - `res`: Outgoing HTTP response object.
   - `options`: <small style="color:lightgrey">[optional]</small> An object containing additional options:
     - `key`:  <small style="color:lightgrey">[optional]</small> ID of text resource to sync with.
 Defaults to `req.url`.
   - This is the main method of this library, and does all the work to handle Braid-HTTP `GET` and `PUT` requests concerned with a specific text resource.